 THE IMPORTANCE OF STOMACH ACID

 Digestion is an intricate process.
-It begins in the mouth, as digestive enzymes in your saliva begin to break down the carbohydrates from your meal.
-When you swallow, the chewed food travels down your esophagus and into your stomach.
+It begins in the mouth, and when you swallow, the chewed food travels down your esophagus and into your stomach.
 Between the bottom of your esophagus and the top of your stomach is a valve called the lower esophageal sphincter (LES).
 The LES is designed to stay tightly closed to prevent food from traveling back up into the esophagus.

 Inside the stomach, there are several chemical reactions at play.
 Hydrochloric acid (HCl) is produced, and the pH of the stomach drops.
-Digestive enzymes are produced.
 You might wonder why this doesn’t burn the inside of your stomach or why the stomach doesn’t digest itself.
-In fact, the stomach produces a thick mucus lining that shields it from the HCl and enzymes.
-In addition, your entire stomach lining replaces itself every 4 days.
+Fortunately, the stomach produces a thick mucus lining that shields it from the HCl.

-- The LES won’t get the signal to stay closed.
+- The LES doesn’t get the signal to stay tightly closed.

 Heartburn is essentially stomach acid in the wrong place.

-Now that you know that the problem is low stomach acid, also called hypochlorhydria, what causes it in the first place?
+Now that you know that the problem is not enough stomach acid, what causes it in the first place?